TheBeruriahIncident/leafbyte/iOS/TECH_DEBT_AND_TODOS.md

 Immediate TODOs:
 * Make app loudly complain on startup if client id and redirect are not filled in
+* Add essentially empty privacy manifest
+* Can we resolve or ignore all warnings?
+* Remove legacy id from Info.plist
-* Fix GitHub build (probably by adding AppAuth to LeafByteTests sources)
+* Fix GitHub build (probably by adding AppAuth to LeafByteTests sources), and then limit it to iOS changes https://stackoverflow.com/questions/63822219/how-to-run-github-actions-workflow-only-if-the-pushed-files-are-in-a-specific-fo
 * Get copyright updated to now everywhere
 * Consider getting scope directly off of authstate object at bottom of GoogleSignInUtils
 * Proof Google Sign In error messages with Zoe